apache/cassandra-java-driver/manual/cloud/README.md

 1. [Download][Download Maven] and [install][Install Maven] Maven.
 2. Create an Astra database on [AWS/Azure/GCP][Create an Astra database - AWS/Azure/GCP];
-   alternatively, have a team member provide access to their Astra database (instructions for [AWS/Azure/GCP][Access an Astra database - AWS/Azure/GCP] to obtain database connection details.
+   alternatively, have a team member provide access to their Astra database (see instructions for [AWS/Azure/GCP][Access an Astra database - AWS/Azure/GCP]) to obtain database connection details.
-3. Download the secure connect bundle (instructions for [AWS/Azure/GCP][Download the secure connect bundle - AWS/Azure/GCP], that contains connection information such as contact points and certificates.
+3. Download the secure connect bundle (see instructions for [AWS/Azure/GCP][Download the secure connect bundle - AWS/Azure/GCP]) that contains connection information such as contact points and certificates.

 ### Procedure